dywsy21/Cecilia/README.md

 The bot listens on port 8010.
 The file with the same name as the dir it's in is this dir's "main" module. (e.g. the "main" module of bot/ dir is bot.py)

 - `bot`: the frontend for handling discord bot integration
-- `apps`: the backend for the bot's functionalities
+- `apps`: theobackend for the bot's functionalities
+  - `msg_pusher`: listen to port 8011 for any msgs and push them to the discord user
   - `essay_summarizer`: summarize the essays on ArXiv about a specific topic using AI, and push the results to you regularly

 ## Deploy